 All schedule changes must go through scheduling at 719.822.3512 or via email.
 If you inadvertently contact your child’s RBT or BCBA regarding scheduling changes, they will direct you to scheduling.
 If you are not able to reach our scheduler when you call, please leave a detailed message.
 You can also contact scheduling via email at: scheduling@ABColorado.com.

 If your child has only a fever, with no other symptoms, we welcome them at Aspire as long as it is 100.9 Fahrenheit or less.
 An Aspire staff member will call parents to come pick up their child if any of the above criteria are met.
 In home sessions will be cancelled if anyone in the home is displaying any of the above criteria.

 Procedure for storing and administering children’s medications and delegation of medication administration are in compliance with Section 12-38-132, CRS of the Nurse Practice Act.

 Health Records (intake forms) are required and kept in each child’s file.
 This record must contain all known information about drug reactions, allergies, medications, and special diets or conditions.

 Children are not allowed to self-administer any medications (both prescribed and over the counter).

 When it is essential that medication be given during programming time at the center, an “Administering Medication” form must be completed by the parents and a health care plan completed by the child’s doctor.
-This form must be completed and returned to the executive director before any medication can be given.
+This form must be completed and returned to your BCBA before any medication can be given.
 All medications brought to the clinic must be in the original containers.
 The bottle must state the correct dose, child’s name, and frequency to be given.
 Only staff who have completed all required courses and been delegated by the RN may administer medications to children.
 Any time medication given to a child must be documented in the medical binder at the time it is administered.

 Aspire Behavioral Care will be closing the ABC Center and in-home sessions on the following holidays: